 How much does it cost?

 AWeber Ecommerce is free to get up and running.
 You can set up beautify landing pages at no cost and add as many “Buy now” buttons as you like.

 When someone purchases a product from you, the following charges will be taken from the purchase:

-- 1% on the AWeber Free plan OR
+- 1% on the AWeber Free or Lite plan OR

 - 0.6% on the AWeber Plus plan

 Remember, you only pay as soon as a customer purchases from you!
-And if you sign up for our pro plan, you get tons of extra value from your email marketing.
+And if you sign up for our plus plan, you get tons of extra value from your email marketing.